YashAndonia/spaceShooter/README.md

 5) The Bullet: The bullet is fired from the Player and the enemy.
 It's mass and speed of exit from the bullet_emitter is variable

 6) bulletEmitter: The bullet Emitter is the point from where the bullet is fired, upon pressing spacebar.It is placed under enemy and player space

+# UPDATE!
+I have fixed the bullet going through block problem!
+Also, the long levels are being created now- so keep updated!